dtl184/connect4_ros/README.md

-# ROS2 Connect4 Referee
+# ROS2 Game Referee

-This project implements a robotic Connect Four referee system using ROS2.
+This project implements a robotic Tic-Tac-Toe referee system using ROS2.
-Two players place blocks on a flat Connect4 board.
-A Turtlebot delivers blocks, a perception node detects board state, a referee node manages game logic, and a UR3 arm resets the board after a win.

 ## Packages